 GeneCards Summary for CLEC4E Gene

 CLEC4E (C-Type Lectin Domain Family 4, Member E) is a Protein Coding gene.
-Diseases associated with CLEC4E include chromoblastomycosis.
-Among its related pathways are NOD-like Receptor Signaling Pathways and Tuberculosis.
+Diseases associated with CLEC4E include common wart.
+Among its related pathways are Immune System and CLEC7A (Dectin-1) signaling.
 GO annotations related to this gene include receptor activity and carbohydrate binding.
 An important paralog of this gene is CLEC4D.

 UniProtKB/Swiss-Prot for CLEC4E Gene

 C-type lectin that functions as cell-surface receptor for a wide variety of ligands such as damaged cells, fungi and mycobacteria.
 Plays a role in the recognition of pathogenic fungi, such as Candida albicans.
 The detection of mycobacteria is via trehalose 6,6-dimycolate (TDM), a cell wall glycolipid.
 Specifically recognizes alpha-mannose residues on pathogenic fungi of the genus Malassezia.
 Recognizes also SAP130, a nuclear protein, that is released by dead or dying cells.
 Transduces signals through an ITAM-containing adapter protein, Fc receptor gamma chain /FCER1G.
 Induces secretion of inflammatory cytokines through a pathway that depends on SYK, CARD9 and NF-kappa-B.